vittorioVT/FibonacciRestApi/README.md

 2. In the Developer Console is created a class FibonacciRestApi, which receives these sequences via HttpRequest and deserialize them from the JSON format
 3. Method ReverseOrder() reverses the order of numbers in lists;
 4. The class ClassDataLoader() extracts a list of lists from the FibonacciReverseOrder__c object and inserts them into a file - fbn2.csv
+5. Logging was made at all stages of the development by statements of the System.debug, as well as the Log Inspector.